sangudo/BoundedQueue/README.md

 Notes:

 <ul>
-<li>The contents of the bucket at the back of the queue are
+<li>The contents of the cell at the back of the queue are
 undefined.
-The bucket at the front of the queu contains the previously enqueued object or null if queue is empty.</li>
+The cell at the front of the queue contains the previously enqueued object or null if queue is empty.</li>

 <li>With this design, one cell (the "back" cell) is always  empty and